Network-Direction/3dprint/calibration/heater_pid.md

 This can be run as Klipper commands, but it's easier to use the built-in macros.

+1. Home the print head
-1. Dashboard > Macros area
+2. Dashboard > Macros area
-2. Click the drop down next to 'PID BED'
+3. Click the drop down next to 'PID BED'
-3. Enter the temperature you typically use, such as 60
+4. Enter the temperature you typically use, such as 60
-4. Wait for ages
+5. Wait for ages
    Must be patient, this takes a while, 15min or so
    On the temperature graph you will see the print bed heating up and cooling repeatedly When it's done, some new values will appear in the console